 I suggest not getting impatient.
 As you work away at the paper the paint does start dissolving a little so you need to be very light handed when you get close to exposing the image.
 The paint has absorbed the ink but only on the surface.
 Some of the image did ware away but I was ok with this as I was going to sand over it to distress it anyway.
 I wanted a worn look.

 So there you have it!
 Once all of the paper has been removed you need to seal in your master piece with finishing wax for chalk paint to protect the paint and the images.
 I love the finish.
 It was matt and it doesn’t look like it is an image transfer.
 I was scared to use other methods as I didn’t want even the slightest bit of gloss on this piece.
 I can’t wait to share the finished project with you!
+So that you don’t miss out on the final reveal don’t forget to sign up to my Email Newsletter where you are kept up to date with all of the latest posts and freebies!

 Have you tried this image transfer technique before?